Seeing past words: Testing the cross-modal capabilities of pretrained V&L models on counting tasks: Appendix

+We note that: the \textit{hard} split has considerably fewer examples than the other two splits, due to the capping at $k=200$ examples per answer type; furthermore, the \textit{interpolated} split also has fewer examples than the \textit{standard} split because we discard all examples with odd answers from its training set and all examples with even answers from its validation and test sets.

-In Table \ref{tab:numeral_frequencies} we show the percentage of occurrence of numerals (these numbers are complementary to the visualisation in Figure \ref{fig:counting_data_statistics}).
-These percentages show that quantities in the \emph{standard} split follow a more natural distribution, where numerals like ``one'', ``two'' or ``three'' are more common than large quantities or mentions of empty sets.
+The \textit{hard} split is more balanced with regards to the number of classes, whereas quantities in the \emph{standard} split follow a more natural distribution, where numerals like ``one'', ``two'' or ``three'' are more common than large quantities or mentions of empty sets (see Figure~\ref{fig:counting_data_statistics}).
+This more skewed distribution is made even more evident in Table \ref{tab:numeral_frequencies}, which shows the percentage of occurrence of numerals in the standard split.
+The less skewed distribution in the \emph{hard} split would be expected to be harder, since we artificially lower the relative frequency of frequent answers (compare the inner to the outer circles in Figure \ref{fig:counting_data_statistics}).

-\section{Counting and the attention bottleneck}
+\subsection{Counting and the attention bottleneck}

 The attention bottleneck takes place when there is an image encoder model and there is a bottleneck between the model input and the layer that makes the predictions of interest.
 This situation can be exemplified where the image pipeline has the general form ``image $\rightarrow$ CNN $\rightarrow$ convolutional feature maps $\rightarrow$ attention bottleneck $\rightarrow$ prediction''.
 We now use an idealised example meant to illustrate the attention bottleneck issue, similar to the one used in \citet{zhang2018learning}.
-The goal is just to clarify when the issue should arise and in what conditions.
+The goal is to clarify when the issue should arise and in what conditions.

 Imagine there is a \textit{cat prediction} model, and we present it with an image with a single cat.
 After a number of CNN layers, the model computes a convolutional feature map $\bm{c}_\text{i,j}$.
 In the attention bottleneck, a perfectly trained model will assign probability close to 1 to the ``cat'' feature vector, e.g., say feature map $\bm{c}_\text{4,7}$, and $0$ elsewhere, and the attention output will roughly be $1 \cdot \bm{c}_\text{4,7} + 0 \cdot \sum_{i \neq 4, j \neq 7}c_{i,j}$.